applied-systems-biology/jipipe-website/content/documentation-java-api/_index.md

 +++

-This section is about the ACAQ Java API that allows you to create [SciJava](https://scijava.org) plugins to extend ACAQ5.
+This section is about the ACAQ Java API that allows you to create [SciJava](https://scijava.org) plugins to extend JIPipe.
 The Java API is very powerful and allows you to add algorithms, annotation types and new data types.
 It also allows you to create UI-only components such as parameter editors, plots, and table processing operations.

-You can refer to the ACAQ5 JavaDocs for more information about the API specifics.
+You can refer to the JIPipe JavaDocs for more information about the API specifics.
 The following tutorials will show you to implement your own Java extensions via small examples.